andreasthoelke/dotvim/keymaps/exercises/basic_navigation.md

 3. Use `gsF` to search for and open a file outside the current project
 4. Return to the original file using your preferred method

-**Success Metrics**:
-- Complete the cycle in under 15 seconds
-- Use the minimum number of keystrokes
-- Maintain orientation throughout the process

 ## Exercise 2: Buffer Search

 **Goal**: Practice searching within buffers effectively